WrongTurn-1/BitcoinGuesser/README.md

 # BitcoinGuesser
-This is how I scan for 600million bitcoin addresses per hour, a guide
+This is how I scan for 600million bitcoin addresses per hour on an i5 8 cores, a guide

 SUMMARY:
-Pipe Bip39Helper into brainflayer
+Pipe Bip39Helper into brainflayer...
-I have 8 cores on an i5, so I'm running it 7 times simultaneously.
+I have 8 cores on an i5, so I'm running it 7 times simultaneously...
-I'm a total scriptkiddy, so improvements welcome!
+I'm a total scriptkiddy, so improvements welcome!...

 ##### IN DETAIL:
 #####